break-stuff/i-love-the-office/challenges/challenge_9/README.md

     ></iframe>
     ```

-2. Import your component into the `Videos.vue` page.
+2. Validate that the url is a `YouTube` video.
-3. As you have done with the `quotes` and `characters`, in the `Videos.vue` page, get the `videos` data and bind it to a `data` source.
+3. Import your component into the `Videos.vue` page.
-4. Loop over the `videos` using a `v-for` directive and bind the video data to the `<embedded-video>` component.
+4. As you have done with the `quotes` and `characters`, in the `Videos.vue` page, get the `videos` data and bind it to a `data` source.

-### Add Videos to the List
+5. Loop over the `videos` using a `v-for` directive and bind the video data to the `<embedded-video>` component.

-1. Create a form component to add new videos to the list.
+6. Create a form component to add new videos to the list.